3mdeb/news-and-ideas/blog/content/post/2020-02-01-3mdeb_at_fosdem2020_report.md.md

 - update your microcode to most recent (to the one that contain fix)
 - reprovision with new key in case of any issues

+# The Confidential Consortium Framework

+A framework to build secure, highly available, and performant applications that focus on multi-party compute and data

 Second was from M$(?)
 CCF, in general it was about multi-party applications.
 We would like to achive ditributed trusted computing (encyrpted integrity proitected memory, remote attestation).